 New Normal: What the hero does differently with their new knowledge in their life now, and what he or she will do in the future.

 Check Point: Is your outline aligned with the prompt you chose?
 If it is, proceed with writing your first draft.
 If not, try to identify the issue and consider either changing the outline or selecting a different prompt more aligned with your developing story.

 Regardless, watch out for perfectionism at this stage in the writing process.
 As Anne Lamott, author of the great writing book Bird by Bird says, “Perfectionism is the voice of the oppressor.”

 There will be time to revise and polish your essay, but first you have to get something down on paper (or up on the screen).

 Ready to write your personal statement with Peter and I as your coach?
 Good news, the next cohort of Write Your Way Into College starts in July.

 If you’re looking for 1-to-1 counseling through the entire college admission process, PCC is here for you.
-To learn about our comprehensive packages click here.
+Learn more about our comprehensive college admissions counseling packages.